 July 2019 – Sonia Rykiel

 Sonia Rykiel has been forced into liquidation, following a decision from a Paris commercial court.
-Despite a string of extended deadlines during which time the court received bids for the brand, whose eponymous founder died in 2017, came up short after entering into receivership – the French equivalent of Chapter 11 bankruptcy protection in the U.S. – this spring.
+Despite a string of extended deadlines during which time the court received bids for the fashion brand, whose eponymous founder died in 2017, came up short after entering into receivership – the French equivalent of Chapter 11 bankruptcy protection in the U.S. – this spring.
 In April, First Heritage Brands, Sonia Rykiel’s parent company, sought court protection against creditors during its search for new ownership, which ultimately never came into fruition.

 Without a buyer, as the court rejected a single unnamed bidder, and following a layoffs and store closures earlier this year, including in the U.S., the brand will now liquidate its existing operations entirely.